danielcorin/blog/content/til/fastai/lesson4-blog-post-imitator/index.md

 That looks good, so we create a learner then run the same approach as is done in Chapter 10, checkpointing as we go.
-We don't _have_ to do it this way -- we could just call `fit_one_cycle` the number of times we want, but it was helpful for me to validate the process end-to-end once more.
+We don't _have_ to do it this way -- we could just call `fit_one_cycle` the number of times we want -- but it was helpful for me to validate the process end-to-end once more.

 ```python